About Us

 While teaching full time at a university social work program in Florida, Shimon Cohen recognized a gap in the stories being told about the profession.
 Social workers on the frontlines of justice work—those building community, challenging systems, and reimagining what care could look like—often went unheard in traditional settings.
 He envisioned a podcast that would center these voices: a space to elevate real stories of social change and highlight practitioners pushing boundaries in their work.

 In March 2018, Shimon released the first episode of Doin' The Work: Frontline Stories of Social Change, launching what would soon become a trusted platform for learning, connection, and critical reflection.
 As the audience grew, so did the vision.
-Listeners weren't just turning in—they were asking for more.
+Listeners weren't just tuning in—they were asking for more.
 They wanted deeper engagement with the content and the opportunity to learn directly from the people featured on the show.

 Meet Our Team